Shinshu Makers Fellow Program

 Jan.
 2018 – Present

-How can Learning Creative Learning be truly accessible to educators across cultural contexts?
-Shinshu Makers Fellow program started with this question regarding the accessibility of global online learning resources for educators.
+How can we introduce creative learning pedagogy to school teachers who are busy and responsible to meet demanding curriculum standards?
+Shinshu Makers Fellow program started with this question.
 Teaming up with the Nagano Prefectural Board of Education, FabLab Nagano, and Asobism in Japan, we designed a hybrid professional development program for public elementary and middle school teachers on creative coding, where they make, reflect, design, test, and iterate to explore ways to implement coding to support creative learning.

 Murai, Y. & Muramatsu, H. (2020).Application of creative learning principles within blended teacher professional development on integration of computer programming education into elementary and middle school classrooms.
 Information and Learning Sciences, 121(7/8), 665-675.